ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/README.md

    *  Note many current implementations set TC=1 only when no glue RRs fit.
 New requirements may lead to more truncation and TCP.

+   *  Sibling glue can be optional.
+Only require TC=1 when all in- domain glue RRs don't fit.

+Andrews, et al.           Expires 29 July 2022                  [Page 8]

+Internet-Draft      DNS Referral Glue Is Not Optional       January 2022

 9. Normative References

    [RFC1034]  Mockapetris, P., "Domain names - concepts and facilities",